JohnVinyard/JohnVinyard.github.io/_posts/2019-10-22-cochlea-api-and-example-application.md

 - an `aggregator` user that embeds short segments of audio onto a three-dimensional sphere based on perceptual similarity, allowing users to navigate sound "space" using a Google Maps-like interface.

+The user interface is a static, Vue.js application that communicates with the Cochlea API as well as the search API hosted by the `aggregator` user.

 The API and web app are invite-only (for now),
 [but please reach out](mailto:john.vinyard@gmail.com) if you're interested in